 “Downside, I skipped lunch and it is still in the work fridge.
-Upside, I don’t have to pack a lunch tomorrow!” – tweet from a new intern on her first day of work
+Upside, I don’t have to pack a lunch tomorrow!” – tweet from an intern on her first day

 1. The ”I don’t know when I’ll get to eat again” Phenomenon